-How to get Sensibo into HomeKit
+How To Use Sensibo With HomeKit

 When you buy through links in this article, I may earn an affiliate commission.
 Learn More.

 There are some good HomeKit thermostats available, but I only have split system air conditioners.
 To manage my home’s climate holistically through HomeKit I needed a way to hook up my Sensibo Sky controllers.
-This HomeBridge plugin not only did the job, but works super well and offers a lot of configuration options as well to customize how your HomeKit setup looks.

 The plugin presents the thermostat functions correctly as a thermostat type device, so Siri will be able to understand a variety of phrasings and correctly understand what you’re talking about.
 You can, for example, refer to the Sensibo as an ‘AC’ whether that is in the accessory name or not.

-Using these three accessories, you’ll be able to specify the target temperature, the AC mode (Off, Heat, Cool, or Auto), and the fan speed (0-100%).
+Using these virtual accessories, you’ll be able to specify the target temperature, the AC mode (Off, Heat, Cool, or Auto), and the fan speed (0-100%).
 The temperature and humidity sensors will also display in your home status at all times, and can be queried by Siri, and use those values in automation rules as well.

 What You’ll Need

 Apart from having a Sensibo Sky setup and working, you’ll also need to have HomeBridge set up and connected to your HomeKit Home.
-HomeBridge is a free open source application that supports a whole stack of third party plug-ins to add unsupported devices to HomeKit.
+HomeBridge is a free open-source application that supports a whole stack of third party plug-ins to add unsupported devices to HomeKit.

 In the past setting this up and running this system needed some good Linux knowledge and a suitable server to host it on.
 Now things are a lot easier thanks to the HOOBS project.
 Using their pre-built system image you can easily set up a Homebridge server in a few easy steps.